ouhadjilyes/Algorithms/README.md

 # Algorithms
-Some Algorithms Implementations in Python
+Some Algorithm Implementations in Python